'Cuddled in Kim Jong Un’s arms': North Koreans envisage unification ahead of summit

 International sanctions over North Korea’s nuclear weapons restrict many cooperative projects and trade, a major obstacle to warming ties between the two Koreas, let alone reunification.

-But North Korean defectors are much more likely to support the idea than their Southern neighbours, according to past surveys.
+But North Korean defectors are much more likely to support the idea than their Southern neighbors, according to past surveys.

 More than 95 percent of North Korean defectors who responded said unification is needed, compared to about 53 percent for South Korean respondents, one 2017 survey by the Seoul National University Institute for Peace and Unification Studies showed.